“Now, there is no gatekeeper.

 Hardbacks vs. paperbacks

-The amount of information that you need to know about printing will depend on which self-publishing option you go for.
-In all cases, you will probably need to decide between hardback and paperback.
-Be aware that hardbacks are generally very expensive to produce through print-on-demand companies, and you’ll find it difficult to be able to sell the book for a viable price (and still make a profit).
+It is traditional for mainstream publishers to release a hardback book before a paperback.
+However, you must give some serious thought about whether this type of release is suitable for your self-published book.
+Hardbacks are generally very expensive to set-up and produce through print-on-demand, and you’ll find it difficult to be able to sell the book for a viable price (and still make a profit).
 For this reason, self-published books are nearly always paperbacks.

 “There are now lots of opportunities